Jabulani-N/atlas-machine_learning/supervised_learning/transfer_learning/transfer_learning_research_report.md

 The success criterion of this project is the creation of a neural network that will classify the CIFAT10 dataset.
 In theory, this could be done by creating and training a model from scratch, but the *purpose* of this project is learning how much better a choice it is to Transfer Learning from another, already-made neural network model.
 Doing this, we'll utilize the open-source and freely distributed work of others to give our own work a head start.
 Heightening our perspective by standing on the shoulders of giants, so to speak.

+A lambda layer and output layer should be used to prepare the data to match the trained layers, and to direct the labelling to be relevant for the task at hand.

+To train the models specificaly for the domain of the CIFAR10 dataset, I trained it as normal, but kept the weaights of the layers I downloaded frozen, so their work is not wasted.

 ## Materials and Methods

 ## Results